Disco Elysium: Development

 Disco Elysium was developed by ZA/UM, a company founded in 2016 by Estonian novelist Robert Kurvitz, who served as the game's lead writer and designer.
-Kurvitz since 2001 had been part of a band called Ultramelanhool, and in 2005, while in Tallinn, Estonia, with the group struggling for finances, conceived of a fictional world during a drunken evening while listening to Tiësto's "Adagio for Strings".
-Feeling they had a solid idea, the group created a collective of artists and musicians, which included oil painter Aleksander Rostov, to expand upon the work of that night and developed a tabletop role-playing game based on Dungeons & Dragons on this steampunk-like concept.
+In 2005, Kurvitz was playing in a band called Ultramelanhool and conceived of a fictional world during a drunken evening while listening to Tiësto's "Adagio for Strings".
+The group then created a collective of artists and musicians, which included oil painter Aleksander Rostov, the lead artist of Disco Elysium, to expand upon the work of that night and developed a tabletop role-playing game based on Dungeons & Dragons on this steampunk-like concept.
 During this period, Kurvitz met Estonian author Kaur Kender, who helped him to write a novel set in this world, Sacred and Terrible Air, which was published in 2013 but only sold about one thousand copies.
-Kurvitz fell into a period of depression and alcoholism for about three years following the book's failing.
+Kurvitz fell into a period of depression and alcoholism for about three years following the book's commercial failure.
+This failure, along with Kurvitz and Rostov's teenage experience with Dungeons and Dragons, would inspire the design philosophy of embracing failure.
+This can be seen both in the "failure of a cop" main character: Harrier Dubois, the many tragedies surrounding the characters and world, and the rpg pass-fail dice system.
+This would also go on to inspire one of their scrapped taglines "A Roleplaying Game About Being a Total Failure".

-Kurvitz eventually managed to overcome this period of alcoholism and helped Kender to overcome his alcoholism.
-As a sign of gratitude, Kender suggested to Kurvitz that instead of pursuing a novel, that he try capturing his world as a video game as to draw a larger interest.
-Kurvitz had no experience in video games before, but once he had seen artwork of the game's setting of Revachol as easily fitting into an isometric format, as well as Rostov's agreement that they might as well continue taking the risk of failing on a video game together, Kurvitz proceeded with the idea.
+Kurvitz eventually managed to overcome his alcoholism and helped Kender in his own recovery.
+As a sign of gratitude, Kender suggested to Kurvitz that instead of pursuing a novel, he could try capturing his world as a video game to draw a larger interest.
+Kurvitz had no experience in video games, but once he saw the artwork of the game's setting easily fitting into an isometric format, as well as Rostov's agreement that they might as well continue taking the risk of failing on a video game together, Kurvitz proceeded with the idea.
 Kurvitz wrote a concise description of what the game would be: "D&D meets '70s cop-show, in an original 'fantastic realist' setting, with swords, guns and motor-cars.
 Realised as an isometric CRPG – a modern advancement on the legendary Planescape: Torment and Baldur's Gate.
 Massive, reactive story.
 Exploring a vast, poverty-stricken ghetto.
 Deep, strategic combat."
-Kender was impressed by the strong statement, investing into the game's development, with additional investment coming from friends and family.
+Kender was impressed by the strong statement and invested into the game's development, with additional investment coming from friends and family.
 The game was announced as an upcoming 2017 game under the title No Truce With the Furies, taken from the poem "Reflections" by R.S.
 Thomas and published in Thomas' No Truce with the Furies in 1995.
+Although the name was changed, the poem would later find its own place in the game as an excerpt of the poem appears in the opening:"The Furies are at home in the mirror, it is their address.
+Even the clearest water, if deep enough can drown.